GeorgeAlde/NeuralNetwork-LSTM-FromScratch/README.md

-This a neural network built from scratch in Python, using backprogation for training with underlying maths derived myself.
+This a neural network built from scratch in Python, using backprogation for training with underlying maths (partial derivatives etc) derived myself.
 This model typically has around a 70% accuracy, which is similar to other libaries that can be used.